 - The benefit of healthy eating and exercise, and a skillset to access activities and locations in their future endeavours, for their own lifelong adventure and wellbeing.

 - An expanded worldview without the distraction and intrusion of mobile phones, game consoles, the internet and television.

 - Perseverance and resilience in the face of discomfort and adversity, such as fatigue and poor weather and challenging activities.

 - Increased confidence, knowing that they have overcome some significant obstacles and personal challenges and are now better prepared to take on those ahead in schooling and beyond.

-There is further opportunity for students to join competition teams as part of the ASSSTC (Australian Secondary Schools Snowsports Team Championship) and Victorian Interschools competitions.
+There is further opportunity for students to join competition teams as part of the Australian Secondary Schools Snowsports Team Championship (ASSSTC) and Victorian Interschools competitions.
 These are for more experienced skiers, run with the guidance of our school’s Snowsports Coordinator.

 Duke of Edinburgh Award Program

 The internationally recognised Duke of Edinburgh program has a long history at The Scots School Albury, providing the opportunity for students from Year 9 to Year 12 to develop skills, get physically active, give service and experience adventure.
-The Award is comprised of three levels (Bronze, Silver or Gold) and four sections (Voluntary service, Physical recreation, Service, Adventurous journey).
-Participants complete all four Sections at each level in order to achieve their level, with the guidance of staff every step of the way.
+The Award is comprised of three levels (Bronze, Silver or Gold) and four sections (Voluntary Service, Physical Recreation, Service and Adventurous Journey).
+Participants complete all four sections at each level in order to achieve their Award, with the guidance of staff every step of the way.
 A number of expeditions are arranged throughout the school year, with many students completing the full award in their time with the school.